Woodmanan/Minion/RoguelikeFramework/Assets/GCS_Logo/readme.txt

   you see fit, provided that you leave this readme and provide credit.
 If you make modifications, feel free to add your name and info above!

+Dependencies
+- This scene requires TextMeshPro to be installed.
+If the textboxes don't appear to be working, trying deleting the folder, installing textmeshpro, and reimporting the package.

 Setup
 - If you're seeing this, you've unpacked the unitypackage file into your project.
   - If you somehow didn't do that, do that first!
 You should be able to just drag